-101. The police force plays a critical role in ensuring the liberty and security of persons with disabilities.
-Members of the Jamaica Constabulary Force have also been exposed to disability training through the Justice Training Institute and other NGOs in the hope of reducing the misunderstandings and in some case the poor treatment and temporary deprivation of certain liberties of persons with disabilities.
+94. The police force plays a critical role in ensuring the liberty and security of persons with disabilities.
+Members of the Jamaica Constabulary Force have received disability training through the Justice Training Institute and other NGOs in the intention of reducing misunderstandings, poor treatment and temporary deprivation of certain liberties of persons with disabilities.
 During the focus group discussions, members of the deaf community indicated improved interaction with the police force because of these training and awareness programmes.
 These sensitization programmes remain a continuous effort.

-102. While the National Policy for Persons with Disabilities and the Disability Act 2014 both contain a comprehensive non-discrimination framework, there are still several families and community members whose actions at times run counter to the law.
+95. While the National Policy for Persons with Disabilities and the Disability Act 2014 both contain a comprehensive non-discrimination framework, there are still several families and community members whose actions at times run counter to the law.

-103. Jamaica's crime-fighting strategies are continuously being upgraded to deter and capture perpetrators of violence.
+96. Jamaica's crime-fighting strategies are continuously being upgraded to deter and capture perpetrators of violence.
 This is demonstrated in the acquisition of more modern and sophisticated equipment which include state-of-the-art technologies designed to create more effective policing of the country and hence provide greater security.
 This will also allow more persons with disabilities to obtain justice through the courts (see Article 13).
 There is also the Witness Protection and the Victim Support Programmes which cater to the needs of citizens requiring these services.
 Although there are accessible technologies, the video relay system is just being considered by the Jamaica Association for the Deaf and so the Justice system does not yet have exposure or access to its use.
 Until then, Sign Language interpretation is the main communication method for Deaf clients.
 Some officers and the judiciary are being trained but even so, it is in the use of basic sign language which would be insufficient for complete use in the Courts.

-Article 15: Freedom from torture, cruel, inhuman, or degrading treatment or punishment
+Article 15 Freedom from torture, cruel, inhuman, or degrading treatment or punishment

-104. The Jamaican Constitution prohibits torture and inhumane treatment.
-The Offences against the Person Act (1864) provides penalties against those found guilty of perpetrating any of the offenses under this Act, including acts that could be considered as torture.
+97. The Jamaican Constitution prohibits torture and inhumane treatment.
+The Offences against the Person Act (1864) provides penalties against those found guilty of perpetrating offenses under this Act, including acts that could be considered as torture.
 It indicates that medical experimentation, abortion, or sterilization should not be conducted without the individual's consent.
 A person with a disability is required to give informed consent and only where this is not possible, based on the severity of the individual's disability should the decision be taken by a parent/caregiver or an institution under whose care the person resides.

-105. The Corrections Act under the Corrections Institutions Rules (1991) allows for medical intervention where an accused person is considered to have a mental imbalance.
-Upon this diagnosis, a person who is mentally ill would not be incarcerated, but instead, placed in a mental institution for care and protection.
-The Act also stipulates that no inmate should be subjected to any type of punishment unless a Medical Officer examines him and determines that he has the capacity to withstand such punishment.
-Furthermore, if an inmate has a disability, this would be recorded in a journal kept by the Medical Officer who examines each inmate to ascertain their health status and their ability to perform certain activities or to be closely confined.
-It is, however, reported that there are some inmates who are mentally ill and remain in the prison system without receiving the special attention and care their situation may require.
+98. The Corrections Act under the Corrections Institutions Rules (1991) allows for medical intervention where an accused person is considered to have a mental imbalance.
+Upon this diagnosis, a person who is mentally ill would not be incarcerated, but, placed in a mental institution for care and protection.
+The Act also stipulates that inmates should not be subjected to any type of punishment unless a Medical Officer examines him and determines that he has the capacity to withstand such punishment.
+Furthermore, if an inmate has a disability, this would be recorded in a journal kept by the Medical Officer who examines each inmate to ascertain their health status and their ability to perform certain activities or to be confined.

-Article 16: Freedom from exploitation, violence, and abuse
+Article 16 Freedom from exploitation, violence, and abuse